itpartnersillinois/ylf/README.md

 ### 5) Update dynamic data-driven sections

 `scripts/main.js` loads Authors, Sponsors, and Committee content from external API endpoints at runtime.

-Author, Sponsor, and Committee content can be edited at https://resource.wigg.illinois.edu/.
-Authors and committee members are managed under "People" and Sponsors are managed under "Resources".

 If these sections are missing or incorrect, verify: